 Check out other gift guides I wrote previously:

 Today, 13 years after the Sept.
 11, 2001 terrorist attack destroyed the World Trade Center’s twin towers, the new One World Trade Center opened in New York City.
 Soaring 1,776 feet, it is now the tallest skyscraper in the Western Hemisphere.
 A few replica’s of 1 World Trade Center are for sale including Metal Marvel 3d Laser Cut New York One World Trade Center Building Model Hobby and New York City Skyline Architecture Model Statue, Wooden Base, 4.5"and another one here.
 This collector was happy to find a souvenir replica of 1 World Trade Center.

 These large building replicas are made of ceramic and sit atop a rotating mechanism that also plays music.
 We want to call these music boxes, but they are not actually a box, so what do we call them?
 Music stand, musical base?
 Another version that I didn’t include here because it’s not architectural, is the Powell & Mason cable car music box which has a label from "EFCCO, San Fran, CA, Made in Japan."
 Thanks to Joe K., who sent me most of the photos here.
 Do you know of other buildings in this series?

 My Old Kentucky Home plays a minstrel song by Stephen Foster

-Pedro's sign at South of the Boarder tourist trap and the boarder of North and South Carolina.
+Pedro's sign at South of the Border, a tourist trap at the border of states North Carolina and South Carolina.

 Ryman Auditorium, Nashville, TN.
 Label on bottom reads, "Twitty City Gift Shop”